42YerevanProjects/ft_irc/README.md

-42 Webserv
+# 42 ft_irc

-The project is in progress
+This proect is in progress...